siddhartha-gadgil/DeptWeb/_seminars/2022/2022-04-28-sourav-pal.md

 where the product $T$ is a $C_0$ contraction, that is $T^{\*n}\to 0$ strongly as $n\to \infty$.
 As a consequence of these dilation theorems we obtain different functional models for $(T_1,\ldots ,T_n)$.
-When the product $T$ is a $C\_0$ contraction, the dilation of $(T_1,\ldots ,T_n)$ leads to a natural factorization of $ T$ in terms of compression of Toeplitz operators with linear analytic symbols.
+When the product $T$ is a $C\_0$ contraction, the dilation of $(T_1,\ldots ,T_n)$ leads to a natural factorization of $T$ in terms of compression of Toeplitz operators with linear analytic symbols.